mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 The following happens in lines 7/8 (remember, this is ***post-C++11***):
  1. List initialization of `A`, causes 2.
  2. *aggregate initialization* because `A` is an *aggregate type*.
- 3. Because all the list is empty, all members are initialized by empty lists.
+ 3. Because the list is empty, all members are initialized by empty lists.
     1. `int i{}` leads to value initialization which initializes `i` to 0.

 What if this list isn't empty?